 Wait a few minutes and try again later.
 If there are any network hiccups, the code has a high risk of not being redeemed correctly.

 If you’re still having trouble after you double-check everything, here are a few more steps you can take to resolve this issue.

 Did You Buy From a Retailer?

-- Make sure the retailer activated the card.
+Make sure the retailer activated the card.
 The PSN cards have to be activated at the retailer for the codes to work.

-- If you received a PSN card or code online from either Best Buy or GameStop, you must contact their respective customer service centers.
+Master Accounts, not Sub Accounts, and the address of the Master Account must match the region of the PSN card.
+If you received a PSN card or code online from either Best Buy or GameStop, you must contact their respective customer service centers.
 That information should be in the email you received with the code.

 Do You Have One of These Error Messages?